 What Else to See in Bratislava

-There is more to see in Bratislava than what we have covered in our walking tour.
+There are plenty more things to see and do in Bratislava than what we have covered in our walking tour.
 Places like the scenic Devin Castle, the amazing Danubiana Meulensteen Art Museum and the Neo-Gothic Zichy Castle all demand to be seen.

 Where to Stay in Bratislava